wouterj/symfony-docs/create_framework/http-kernel-httpkernel-class.rst

 error controller throws an exception?
 You will end up in an infinite loop.
 There should be an easier way, right?

 Enter the ``HttpKernel`` class.
-Instead of solving the same problem over and over again and instead of reinventing the wheel each time, the ``HttpKernel`` class is a generic, extensible, and flexible implementation of ``HttpKernelInterface``.
+Instead of solving the same problem over and over again and instead of reinventing the wheel each time, the ``HttpKernel`` class is a generic, extensible and flexible implementation of ``HttpKernelInterface``.

-This class is very similar to the framework class we have written so far: it dispatches events at some strategic points during the handling of the request, it uses a controller resolver to choose the controller to dispatch the request to, and as an added bonus, it takes care of edge cases and provides great feedback when a problem arises.
+This class is very similar to the framework class we have written so far: it dispatches events at some strategic points during the handling of the request, it uses a controller resolver to choose the controller to dispatch the request to and as an added bonus, it takes care of edge cases and provides great feedback when a problem arises.

 Here is the new framework code::